open-hand/choerodon-starters/choerodon-starter-core/README.md

 ## Dependencies

-- org.springframework.security.oauth: Oauth module reference dependencies
+- ``org.springframework.security.oauth``: Oauth module reference dependencies
-- com.fasterxml.jackson.core: Date serialization and deserialization of oauth module
+- ``com.fasterxml.jackson.core``: Date serialization and deserialization of oauth module
-- javax.validation: Class of verification tools: verify relation
+- ``javax.validation``: Class of verification tools of verifying relation

 ## Reporting Issues

-If you find any shortcomings or bugs, please describe them in the Issue.
+If you find any shortcomings or bugs, please describe them in the [Issue](https://github.com/choerodon/choerodon/issues/new?template=issue_template.md).

 ## How to Contribute

 Pull requests are welcome!
-Follow this link for more information on how to contribute.
+Follow [this link](https://github.com/choerodon/choerodon/blob/master/CONTRIBUTING.md) for more information on how to contribute.